ibm-cloud-docs/vpc/ppnlb-create.md

 Review the following requirements to ensure that your Private Path NLB is properly configured:

 - If you don't have a VPC, create one in the same region that you want to create your Private Path NLB.
 Use the same VPC region for the Private Path NLB and Private Path service.
-- Create your virtual server instances prior to creating a Private Path NLB.
+- Create your virtual server instances before creating a Private Path NLB.
 This ensures that it is fully operational.
 - Make sure you have at least one subnet in your selected VPC.

-You can create a Private Path network load balancer using the UI, CLI, API, or Terraform.
+You can create a Private Path network load balancer by using the UI, CLI, API, or Terraform.

 ## Creating a Private Path network load balancer in the UI
 {: #ppnlb-ui}